uozuAho/AspNetCoreDemo/README.md

 - server now running on http://localhost:5000
 - stop it with ctrl-c

+## todo
+- go through the asp.net generic readme that came with this project (below)
+- ef in memory provider for testing?

 ## notes
 - ef migrations seem to be tied to DB provider.
 That's not good, right? eg. using postgres, initial migration uses NpgsqlValueGenerationStrategy

-## todo
-- read the readme.md in the MyWebApp project
-- ef in memory provider for testing?
-- go through the asp.net generic readme that came with this project (below)

 ------------------------------------------------------------------